-When I say Covid-19, we all know what happened to restaurant servers in March of 2020 right?
-Well, I had been waiting tables at the same diner for almost two years when everything on earth shut down.
-I had been doing ok for myself but I didn’t realize how much cannabis was about to change my life until things had been shut down for 6 months (September 2020).
-At that point, I really started to sit back and reflect (even more).
-Then I realized – THE AHH-HAA MOMENT – A light bulb went off in my brain as I was watching videos on everything from how to make money from home and how to start a blog to how to learn to code.
+When I say Covid-19, we all know what happened to restaurant servers in March 2020 right?
+Well, I had been waiting tables at the same place for almost two years when everything on earth shut down.
+I had been doing ok for myself – but I didn’t want to go back to waiting tables – I wanted to follow my passion – I wanted to help people.

-I followed my passion – I started compiling years of research and knowledge about cannabis to help the industry grow and end the stigmas that still surround it.
-With the first-hand experience that I have – who better to learn from?
+I started organizing my years of research and knowledge about cannabis in order to help educate people about it, and end the stigmas that still surround it.

-When Covid-19 threw us all an uppercut, I lost my job.
-With the help of cannabis, I stayed sober and I quickly adapted and reconnected with my old passion of desktop publishing and marketing.
-I began to immerse myself into the world of web development and design and started developing a resume, a portfolio, a cannabis strain tracking journal, and I just started writing about what I love.
+When Covid-19 threw us all an uppercut, I lost my job, but with the help of cannabis, I stayed sober and I quickly adapted and reconnected with my old desktop publishing, marketing, and sales skills.
+I began to immerse myself into the world of web design and build Let’s Enjoy Cannabis to spread the truth about one of the greatest plants on earth!

-Most of all – I started to learn and retain an insane amount of information!
-In fact, I became addicted to learning – and cannabis played a huge role in that!
-I really feel that Cannabis is the key that Helped Me Change My Life – link to the next part of my story.
+Most of all – I started to learn a lot – In fact, I became somewhat addicted to learning – and cannabis played a huge role in that!
+I really feel that Cannabis is the key that Helped Me Change My Life (link to the next part of my story).

 In Closing. . .